The Savings Snowball

 3. I use a savings snowball philosophy.
 Just like you, I have a list of goals and the dates I want to achieve them.
 It works really great with the portion of my income that comes in on irregular dates throughout the year!

-4. Avatar Philip Taylor says:
+4. Philip Taylor Philip Taylor says:

 @Ross – Exactly.
 I thinks it’s sort of a post debt reduction strategy.

-5. Avatar Ross @ Go Be Rich says:
+5. Ross @ Go Be Rich says:

 This is the first I’ve ever actually heard of a savings snowball, and I gotta admin I like it!
 I’ve recently been thinking about exactly how I’m going to divide up my extra cash since all of my debt will be paid off soon, and have it all basically written out and allocated the way you listed your 4 categories above, but I looked at it through the “snowball” lens.